digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/extend-model.rst

 Extend the Model
 ================

 Extend the single domain quick start, beginning with the model.
 Daml choices determine how the backend API endpoints are written, which in turn guide the development of the frontend UI elements and event listeners.

 Begin with an open terminal in the project's root directory.
 If you use `Visual Studio <https://code.visualstudio.com/docs/languages/java>`_, enter ``daml studio`` to open the text editor.

 .. code-block:: bash

    daml-app-template ~ % daml studio

 .. note::
    ``daml studio`` should automatically install the :doc:`Daml Studio </daml/daml-studio>` extension in Visual Studio.
 The extension assists Daml app development.
-You can double-check that the extension is installed by opening the extension menu and searching for "Daml studio."
+You can double-check that the extension is installed by opening the extension menu and searching for "Daml Studio."

    .. image:: images/daml-studio-extension.png
       :alt: Visual Studio Daml Studio extension